lakshay-jainn/lakshay-jainn/README.md

 # Hi, I'm Lakshay Jain 👋

 I'm a passionate **BSc.
-(H) Computer Science** student at Hansraj College with a love for **AI, Data Science, and Web Development**.
+(H) Computer Science** student at Hansraj College with a love for **AI, Data Analysis & Science, and Web Development**.
 I enjoy turning ideas into real projects, exploring machine learning from scratch, and building clean, functional web apps.

 ---